MongoEngine/mongoengine/README.rst

 Supported MongoDB Versions
 ==========================
-MongoEngine is currently tested against MongoDB v2.6, v3.0, v3.2, v3.4 and v3.6.
-Future
-versions should be supported as well, but aren't actively tested at the moment.
-Make sure to open an issue or submit a pull request if you experience any problems with MongoDB v3.6+.
+MongoEngine is currently tested against MongoDB v3.4 and v3.6.
+Future versions should be supported as well, but aren't actively tested at the moment.
+Make sure to open an issue or submit a pull request if you experience any problems with MongoDB version > 3.6.

 Installation
 ============